ItsManueh/NS-AIO/README.md

 [SX OS]

-⚠️ Pls use the modified boot.dat from this repository for the license.dat to work
+⚠️ Pls use the modified boot.dat from this repository for the free license.dat to work If you use SX CORE dont use boot.dat modified from this repository is unnecessary 🤥

 Currently 3.1.0 Beta {Out of phase}